 Iowa Small Business Relief Program

 To provide financial assistance to small businesses economically impacted by the COVID-19 pandemic, the Iowa Department of Revenue created the Iowa Small Business Relief Tax Deferral program to accept applications for deferrals of return filings and payments due, including a suspension of penalty and interest, between and including March 20, 2020 and April 30, 2020 for either sales tax, withholding tax, or both.
-While the initial application period is now complete, the Department will make a second round of the Iowa Small Business Relief Tax Deferral program available for tax periods beginning April 1, 2020 through June 30, 2020.
+All application periods are now complete.

-Please note the differences between the first round of the Iowa Small Business Relief Tax Deferral program that ended April 30, 2020 and the second round that begins May 1, 2020:
+Please note the differences between the first round of the Iowa Small Business Relief Tax Deferral program that ended April 30, 2020 and the second round that ended June 30, 2020:

 - Only payments are deferred.